What is simultaneous interpretation? It is a very complex task that requires a highly Skilled Interpreter and NOT everyone can do it!

 How many of you fully understand or know how difficult Simultaneous Interpretation can be?

-Simultaneous interpretation is a highly specialized area of interpreting, which not only requires accurate and complete oral interpretation, but also the interpreter must interpret at the same rate of speech of the speaker, with only a few seconds of lag time.
+As mentioned before simultaneous interpretation is a highly specialized area of interpreting, which not only requires accurate and complete oral interpretation, but also the interpreter must interpret at the same rate of speech as the speaker, with only a few seconds of lag time.

 This task requires a lot of concentration and usually requires a “team of interpreters” for any assignments over 2 hours (but I usually handle all tasks alone).